 Whether you are an opera buff, a music lover, an art collector, or a flamingo enthusiast, integrating all of your favorite items into space is part of the pleasure of designing a maximalism room.
 A flamingo-patterned wall may work well in conjunction with an opera memorabilia collection, a leopard rug, and bright-colored flowers in vintage vases.
 The idea is that the more, the merrier, but keeping in mind that space should flow naturally and orderly – not chaotically.
 According to Canva, colors may be intense and even contradict one another.
 However, they should always create a feeling of harmony in the décor.

 In a nutshell, maxi-style interiors are what you’re looking for.
 Unsurprisingly, vintage style is combined with art deco or modernism.
 Retro furniture and accessories often rule supreme in maxi interiors, and macramé, or openwork wall decorations, have lately been popular.

-Plush and Velour Fabrics
+Plush and Velour Fabrics in Maximalist interior design

 Not only are we experimenting with hues and textures.
 In maximalist interiors, plush, which is very soft and fluffy, is essential.
 Velvets also have a lovely, subtle sheen that lends rooms a sense of sophistication and elegance.